Tarpon, bonefish become catch-and-release only on Sept. 1

 The following changes will go into effect Sept.
 1 in state and federal waters off Florida:

-- All harvest of tarpon will be eliminated, with the exception of the harvest or possession of a single tarpon when in pursuit of an IGFA record and in conjunction with a tarpon tag.
+- All harvest of tarpon will be eliminated, with the exception of the harvest or possession of a single tarpon when in pursuit of an International Game Fish Association record and in conjunction with a tarpon tag.

-- Tarpon tags will be limited to one per person, per year (except for charter boat captains).
+- Tarpon tags will be limited to one per person, per year except for properly licensed charter boat captains and fishing guides.

 - Transport or shipment of tarpon becomes limited to one fish per person.